Spread them Apart: Towards Robust Watermarking of Generated Content: Spread them Apart: Pixel level

 The first term, $\mathcal{L}_{wm}$, defines how the image complies with the pixel difference imposed by the watermark $w(u_i) = \{w_1, \dots, w_n\}$ and the secret $s(u_i) = \{a_1, \dots, a_n, b_1, \dots, b_n\}$:

-Here, $\varepsilon$ defines the minimum difference between private key pixels that we would like to obtain.
+Here, $\varepsilon$ is the watermark robustness threshold.
 Note that the larger the value of $\varepsilon$ is, the more robust the watermark is to additive perturbations.
-At the same time, the increase of $\varepsilon$ negatively influences the perceptual quality of images.

-The second term $\mathcal{L}_{qual}$, is introduced to preserve the generation quality of the image.
-The value $\mathcal{L}_{qual}$ is a difference in image quality measured by LPIPS metric (\cite{zhang2018perceptual}), which acts as a regularization.
-Given $x$ as the original image and $\hat{x}$ as the watermarked image, $\mathcal{L}_{qual}$ is defined as follows:
+The second term, $\mathcal{L}_{qual}$, is introduced to preserve the quality of the generated image.
+The value $\mathcal{L}_{qual}$ is a difference in image quality measured by the LPIPS metric \cite{zhang2018perceptual}, which acts as a regularization.